stefanvulpe-dev/flip-that-burger/README.md

 # Flip that burger app

-This is a web app designed for a burger restaurant in order to present, promote, and efficiently manage this kind of business.
+A web app designed for a burger restaurant in order to present, promote, and efficiently manage this kind of business.
 It consists of a landing page with four sections: home, menu, about, and contact; a page for online orders; a profile page where a user can see past orders and stuff related to promotions; and an admin page with a dashboard for stats and tools for adjusting the price and products in the menu.

 ## Table of contents